Emi691/travel-journal-app/README.md

 # My Travel Journal

-My TRavel journal is a SPA application which allows the user to plan trips and keep journals of their travels.
+My Travel journal is a SPA application which allows the user to plan trips and keep journals of their travels.

 ### Summary